-A critical Project Freighttime in a delivery’s time line is each point the possession of the freight is shifted from one stakeholder to another may it be shipper to driver, driver to driver or driver to receiving agent.
-Ultimately the possession of the freight indicates the individual that is responsible and liable for the freight’s well-being at that time.
+A critical aspect to freight delivery is chain of custody.
+Project Freight will simplify any required freight exchanges by tracing the chain of custody in real time as the cargo gets shifted from one stakeholder to another, whether it be shipper to driver, driver to driver, or driver to receiving agent.
+Ultimately the possession of the freight indicates the individual responsible and liable for the freight’s well-being at that time.

-Another function that will add value to Project Freight our system is the auto-generation of mandatory paperwork for the shipment.
-Based on the information added in the system by the shipper the Bill of Lading, ppacking sslip and delivery receipt will be auto-generated.
-The Bill of Lading is a legal document required to be completed before a freight shipment can be hauled.
+Another function that will add value to the Project Freight system is the auto-generation of mandatory paperwork for the shipment.
+Based on the information added in the system by the shipper the Bill of Lading, packing slip and delivery receipt will be auto-generated.
+The BOL is a legal document required to be completed before a freight shipment can be hauled.
 Frequently this document is not completed by 3rd party freight brokers or not shared with all parties prior to pick-up.
-Project FreightOur system will create and store this document with the shipment, allowing it to be visible to all necessary parties and electronically signed.
-The BOL will be easily displayed on mobile devices and desktops.
-It will be a major tool for the shipper and driver and will assist in orchestrate the shifting of the possession of the freight.
-Signatures will be added electronically, and and delivery receiptit will be emailed to all parties as the delivery is completed.
-The packing slip will also be available within Project Freightour system attached to the shipment profile.
+The Project Freight system will create and store this document with the shipment, allowing it to be electronically signed by – and visible to – all parties.
+The BOL will be easily accessible on mobile devices and desktops.
+It will be a highly valuable tool for both shipper and driver, and will assist in orchestrating the hand-off of freight (i.e., chain of custody), as and when required.
+Signatures will be added electronically, and the BOL and delivery receipt will be emailed to all parties as the delivery is completed.
+The Packing Slip will also be available within Project Freight’s system, as it will always be attached to the shipment’s profile.

-Project Freight Another serviceprovided by our system the platform will automatically prompt the shipper and driver to add photos to the shipment at critical points like at the time of packing, pick-up, delivery and opening.
+Project Freight will also automatically prompt the shipper and driver to add photos to the shipment at critical points, such as at the time of packing, pick-up, delivery, and opening.
 These images will be generated and uploaded by the shipper and driver depending on the timing of the transaction and possession of the freight.
-At the point of transferring the possession of the freight, Project Freight will allow both shipper and driver to view the BOL, packing slip delivery receipt and images and report any discrepancies seen between the two major stakeholders.
+At the point of transferring possession of the freight, Project Freight will allow both shipper and driver to view the BOL, packing slip, delivery receipt and images, and report on any perceived discrepancies.

-Once the shipment has been picked up by the driver and the BOL and images has been accepted by both parties, the shipper will be able to view in real time the progress of their shipment.
-The tracking will be achieved in two different ways, with Project Freight’s hardware solution or by using the driver’s mobile device.
+Once the shipment has been picked up by the driver and the BOL and images have been accepted by both parties, the shipper will be able to view – in real time – the progress of their shipment en route.
+The tracking will be achieved in two ways, (1) with Project Freight’s hardware solution; and/or (2) by using the driver’s mobile device.